railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 Good Management Budgeting
 -------------------------

-Open ERP manages its budgets using both General and Analytic Accounts.
+OpenERP manages its budgets using both General and Analytic Accounts.
 You will see how to do this here for General Accounts and then in :ref:`ch-accts` for Analytical Accounts.
 Install :mod:`account_budget` to be able to do this.

 Use the menu :menuselection:`Accounting --> Budgets --> Budgets`
-to define a new budget by clicking on `New` button.
+to define a new budget by clicking the `New` button.

 .. figure::  images/account_budget_form.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Budget form*